top of page

 ABOUT ME

-My experience ranges from working in various community-based mental health services—including with children, the LGBTQI+ community, refugees, and those seeking asylum—to working with Latin American women and migrants.
-Alongside my private practice, I am part of the Psychosis Therapy Project (PTP), where I work with individuals experiencing the complexities of psychosis diagnoses and symptoms at various stages of their lives.
+My clinical experience ranges across community-based mental health services, including work with children, the LGBTQI+ community, refugees, and those seeking asylum, as well as with Latin American women and migrants.
+Alongside my private practice, I have been part of the Psychosis Therapy Project (PTP), where I work with individuals experiencing the complexities of psychosis diagnoses and symptoms at various stages of their lives.

-My research crosses the fields of medical humanities, continental philosophy, feminist theory, and psychoanalytic thought, both within and beyond the clinical setting.
-Since 2013, I have been lecturing in the arts, humanities, and psychosocial fields at various British and international universities and organisations.
-Currently, I am a Postdoctoral Researcher within the FREEPSY – Free Clinics and a Psychoanalysis for the People – project at the University of Essex.
+Over the past decade, my research has spanned the fields of medical humanities, feminist philosophy and theory, and psychoanalytic thought—both within and beyond clinical settings.
+Since 2013, I have also been lecturing in the arts, humanities, and psychosocial fields at various British and international universities and organisations.
+I am currently a Postdoctoral Researcher on the FREEPSY – Free Clinics and a Psychoanalysis for the People – project at the University of Essex (2023–2027).

-These research interests are reflected in my practice, which follows a psychosocial and feminist orientation in which the layers and reverberations of class, gender, sexuality, and race are integral to the work.
+These research and political interests are reflected in my practice, which follows a psychosocial and feminist orientation.
+In this approach, the layers and reverberations of class, gender, sexuality, and race are integral to the therapeutic work.
 I began my clinical training at the Centre for Freudian Analysis and Research in London and completed it at The Site for Contemporary Psychoanalysis, also in London.
 I am a registered and insured UKCP therapist and abide by their Code of Ethics.

 GET IN TOUCH